leighajarett/bigquery-guide.github.io/pages/0_introduction/about_authors.md

     <li><a href="{{ site.twitter_link }}" class="icon brands fa-twitter"> Follow me on Twitter</a></li>
     <li><a href="{{ site.linkedin_link }}" class="icon brands fa-linkedin"> Follow me on LinkedIn</a></li>
 </ul>

+## This is a placeholder because I will add all the contributors here! :)